Fitbit/bitgatt/README.md

 where the developer has not registered a listener, or where they are not using a particular characteristic.

+In order to ensure that the gatt server is always responsive after toggling bluetooth services will be cleared when BT is disabled, this leads to a consistent experience across Android devices.
+In order to use services again, please re-add any gatt server services that you are hosting on the Android device when BT is turned on again.
+You can do this by listening for bt on / off events with the FitbitGattCallback.

 ## [Sample Code](#sample-code)

 Pre-Commit ( Deprecated )